James Baldwin: Inspiration and relationships

 Later support came from Richard Wright, whom Baldwin called "the greatest black writer in the world".
-Wright and Baldwin became friends, and Wright helped Baldwin secure the Eugene F. Saxon Memorial Award.
-Baldwin's essay "Notes of a Native Son" and his collection Notes of a Native Son allude to Wright's novel Native Son.
-In Baldwin's 1949 essay "Everybody's Protest Novel", however, he indicated that Native Son, like Harriet Beecher Stowe's Uncle Tom's Cabin, lacked credible characters and psychological complexity, and the friendship between the two authors ended.
-Interviewed by Julius Lester, however, Baldwin explained "I knew Richard and I loved him.
+Wright and Baldwin became friends, and Wright helped Baldwin to secure the Eugene F. Saxton Memorial Foundation $500 fellowship.
+Baldwin's essay "Notes of a Native Son" and his collection Notes of a Native Son allude to Wright's 1940 novel Native Son.
+In Baldwin's 1949 essay "Everybody's Protest Novel", however, he indicated that Native Son, like Harriet Beecher Stowe's Uncle Tom's Cabin (1852), lacked credible characters and psychological complexity, and the friendship between the two authors ended.
+Interviewed by Julius Lester, however, Baldwin explained: "I knew Richard and I loved him.
 I was not attacking him; I was trying to clarify something for myself."
-In 1965, Baldwin participated in a debate with William F. Buckley, on the topic of whether the American dream had been achieved at the expense of African Americans.
-The debate took place at Cambridge Union in the UK.
-The spectating student body voted overwhelmingly in Baldwin's favor.

-In 1949 Baldwin met and fell in love with Lucien Happersberger, a boy aged 17, though Happersberger's marriage three years later left Baldwin distraught.
-When the marriage ended they later reconciled, with Happersberger staying by Baldwin's deathbed at his house in Saint-Paul-de-Vence.
+In 1949, Baldwin met and fell in love with Lucien Happersberger, a boy aged 17, though Happersberger's marriage three years later left Baldwin distraught.
+When the marriage ended, they later reconciled, with Happersberger staying by Baldwin's deathbed at his house in Saint-Paul-de-Vence.
 Happersberger died on August 21, 2010, in Switzerland.

 Baldwin was a close friend of the singer, pianist, and civil rights activist Nina Simone.
 Langston Hughes, Lorraine Hansberry, and Baldwin helped Simone learn about the Civil Rights Movement.
 Baldwin also provided her with literary references influential on her later work.
 Baldwin and Hansberry met with Robert F. Kennedy, along with Kenneth Clark and Lena Horne and others in an attempt to persuade Kennedy of the importance of civil rights legislation.